 Böhler angle, also written as Bohler angle or Boehler angle, is also called the calcaneal angle or tuber joint angle 1, and is the angle between two lines tangent to the calcaneus on the lateral radiograph.
 These lines are drawn tangent to the anterior and posterior aspects of the superior calcaneus.

-The normal value for this angle is between 20 to 40 degrees.
-A value less than 20 degrees can be seen in calcaneal fracture.
+The normal value for this angle is between 20° to 40°.
+A value less than 20° can be seen in calcaneal fracture.
 However, a normal Böhler angle does not exclude a calcaneal fracture.

 - 1. Khoshhal KI, Ibrahim AF, Al-Nakshabandi NA, Zamzam MM, Al-Boukai AA, Zamzami MM.
 Böhler's and Gissane's angles of the calcaneus in the Saudi population.
 Saudi medical journal.
 2004;25(12):1967-70.

 - 2. Yates B. Merriman's Assessment of the Lower Limb.
 Churchill Livingstone.
 (2009) ISBN:0080451071.
 Read it at Google Books - Find it at Amazon

 - 3. Chen MY, Bohrer SP, Kelley TF.
 Boehler's angle: a reappraisal.
 Ann Emerg Med.
 1991;20 (2): 122-4.
 Ann Emerg Med (link) - Pubmed citation

 Lower limb radiography